sunnchioo/Libra/README.md

 # About Libra
-This artifact provides the source code and evaluation scripts for the paper Libra: Pattern-Scheduling Co-Optimization for Cross-Scheme FHE Code Generation over GPGPU.
-Libra is an end-to-end fully homomorphic encryption (FHE) compiler for GPGPUs that transforms high-level C programs into efficient GPU FHE implementations.
-Libra automates efficient code generation by coupling cross-scheme computational patterns with hardware-aware scheduling strategies.
+This repository hosts the implementation and scripts for Libra, described in:
+> Libra: Pattern-Scheduling Co-Optimization for Cross-Scheme FHE Code Generation over GPGPU

+Libra is an end-to-end fully homomorphic encryption (FHE) compiler for GPGPUs.
+It takes high-level C programs as input and generates efficient GPU-based FHE implementations by co-optimizing cross-scheme computational patterns and hardware-aware GPU scheduling.
+This repository is under active development.

 # Repository's Structure